 Here’s the hard part: people will try to drag you into their relationship with something or someone else, because lots of people would love to give you power or control so that they can avoid responsibility.

 Here’s the clearest example.
 When someone tries to get your “advice” about their girlfriend or boyfriend, watch out.
 There is a reason I adamantly refuse to give dating advice.
-People aren’t looking for advice when they talk to you about their significant other.
+People aren’t looking for advice when they talk to me about their significant other.
 They’re looking for an ally.
-And if you’re foolish enough to become one, you will end up with the stress of their relationship.
+And if I’m foolish enough to become one, I will end up with the stress of their relationship.

 Here’s another example.
 Every time I’ve had a goal that wasn’t well thought-out, you know what I tried to do?
 I tried to convince someone else to help me reach that goal.
-In other words, I tried to get someone to join me in my quest because then they’d be stuck with some of the anxiety that should be all mine.
+Whether I consciously realized it or not, I tried to get someone to join me in my quest because then they’d be stuck with some of the stress that should be all mine.

 Now when my goals are clear and worthwhile, do I need to convince anyone to do anything?
-No. They enthusiastically say yes.
-In fact, they often volunteer to help before I can even ask.
+No. They often enthusiastically say yes.
+In fact, they sometimes volunteer before I can even ask.

-When someone asks you to do something, and you feel like saying no, most of the time that feeling is there because the other person is trying to drag you into something that you ought to stay out of.
+And the reverse situation is similar.
+When someone asks me to do something, and I feel like saying no, usually that feeling occurs because the other person is trying to drag me into a relationship that I ought to stay out of.
 And yes, usually it is their relationship with another person.
-But sometimes they are trying to drag you into their relationship with their own ideas, problems, issues or goals.
-Either way you will end up with more anxiety and they will end up with less responsibility, which means you both will suffer.
+But sometimes they are trying to drag me into their relationship with their own ideas, problems, issues or goals.
+Either way I will end up with more anxiety and they will end up with less responsibility, which means we both will suffer.

 Let’s apply this to a real world question that a young woman recently asked me: “How do I know the difference between enabling someone and supporting them as they try to change?”